HuangBo-Chien/Lab_Instrument_Control/README.md

 # Lab_Instrument_Control

-Programs to control instrument in my lab.
+Programs to communicate with instrument and softwares in SF Lee's lab.
-Most of the program rely on GPIB connection with the instrument.
-Therefore, pyVisa is required package.
+To fully take advantage of this project, the following python packages are needed.

+1. pyvisa
+2. telnetlib (built-in)
+3. pylab
+4. time (built-in)
+5. numpy

+To date, the listed devices and software are supported.

 1. Keithley

    * Model 2182
-   * Model 6221
+   * Model 6221 (Not ready)
-   * Model 2000
+   * Model 2000 (Not ready)
-   * Model 2400
+   * Model 2400 (Not ready)

 2. HP